aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### 7/ Start connecting your own data to the CarbonLake landing zone

 - Connect other data sources such as IoT, Streaming Data, Database Migration Workloads, or other applications to the S3 landing zone bucket.
 Try something out and let us know how it goes.

+## 🧪 Tests

+This application currently includes unit tests, infrastructure tests, deployment tests.
+We are working on an end to end testing solution as well.
+Read on for the test details:

+### Pipeline Tests

+For Gitlab users only -- The Gitlab CI runs each time you commit to remote and/or merge to main.
+This runs automatically and does the following:

+- `npm ci` installs all dependencies from `package.lock.json`
+- `npm run build` builds the javascript from typescript and makes sure everything works!
+- `cdk synth` synthesizes all CDK stacks in the application
+- Runs bandit security tests for common vulnerabilities in Python
+- Runs ESLint for common formatting issues in Javascript and Typescript
+- Runs CDK-Nag to check for common compliance, configuration, and vulnerability issues in CDK code
+- Runs CDKitten deployment tests -- these deploy your CDK in several major AWS regions, checking that it builds and deploys successfully, and then destroying those stacks after confirming that they build.
+- Runs e2e data integration test -- runs an end to end test by dropping data into the pipeline and querying the GraphQL api output.
+If the test is successful it returns `Success`

+### Manual Tests

+You can run several of these tests manually on your local machine to check that everything is working as expected.

+- `sh test-deployment.sh` Runs CDKitten locally using your assumed AWS role
+- `sh test-e2e.sh`runs an end to end test by dropping data into the pipeline and querying the GraphQL api output.
+If the test is successful it returns `Success`
+- `npm run lint` tests your code locally with the prebuilt linter configuration

 ## 📚 Reference & Resources